 The Department also encourages faculty members to share the results of teaching and research, to promote legal education for general public, and to offer advice and recommendation for government’s policy-making and legislation.

-Above all, the mission of our department is,
+Above all, the missions of our department are,

-- To train students with a combination of legal profession and business profession.
+- To train students with a combination of legal and business professions.

-- To improve students’ foreign language, and expand students’ vision on international affairs.
+- To improve students’ skill of foreign language, and expand students’ vision on international affairs.

 - With an emphasis on the course of legal ethics (professional responsibility), to equip students with higher moral standards.

-Our department aims at educating professionals specialized in financial and economic law with the international perspective, holistic personality and cultivate a legal profession who caring society.
+Our department aims at educating professionals specialized in financial and economic law with international perspective, holistic personality and cultivating legal professionals who care society.
 Also to fulfill the University’s ideals- “Integrating,” “Creativity,” “Innovation,” are the competitive advantages of CYCU.

-In addition to the emphasis on basic legal courses and finance courses, we pay more attention to ethics, theoretical and practical training.
-Hence, we expect we can develop a legal profession with the ethics and finance professional towards the three directions, economic and trade law, technology law, and judicial practice.
+In addition to the emphasis on basic legal and financial courses, we pay more attention to ethics, theoretical and practical training.
+Hence, we expect we can develop a legal profession with the ethics and finance professional towards the three professional fields, economic and trade law, technology law, and judicial practice.

-Above all, the mission of our department is,
+Above all, the missions of our department are,

 - Specialization: To educate professionals specialized in financial and economic